SlickNicky10/ItemUtils/README.md

 ## GUI Templates

-GUIManager can create inventories views from predefined templates.
-Templates are stored in the `plugins/Drupi/ItemUtils.yml` directory.
+GUIManager can create inventory views from predefined templates.
+Templates are stored in the `plugins/Drupi/ItemUtils.yml` file.
 Let's create an example template that will alternate between iron and gold blocks across 3 inventory rows:

 ```yml
 templates: